Unboxed-Software/solana-course/content/token22-metadata.md

   These are essential details for the metadata.

-- List of all the accounts involved:
+- List of all the accounts that are necessary for the mint and metadata creation process:

   ```ts
   const accounts: CreateV1InstructionAccounts = {